Development of Inexpensive and DIY Water Sensors to Advance Community-Led Nature-Based Conservation Solutions

 Currently, monitoring community-led NBS is limited by the high costs and inaccessibility of scientific water monitoring tools.
 To overcome this challenge, there is a need for a low-cost, accessible water turbidity sensor that local communities can develop, maintain, and use to track the effects of NBS in protecting water resources against climate change.

-Conservation International (CI)'s Priceless Planet Coalition Project supports Malagasy communities in restoring forest ecosystems to strengthen ecosystem services and enhance the local economy.
+Conservation International (CI)'s Priceless Planet Coalition supports Malagasy communities in restoring forest ecosystems to improve water quality and retention across the watershed, strengthen ecosystem services and enhance the local agriculture economy.
 Despite their success in advancing community-led forest restoration across the Lake Aloatra region of Madagascar, CI and local communities lack the necessary tools to monitor the impact of these landscape-scale restoration efforts on water ecosystems.

 To address this gap, William & Mary and Malagasy students are collaborating with CI Madagascar staff, the Moore Center for Science, faculty from the W&M Chemistry Department and MakerSpace, and local communities around Lake Aloatra to develop a low-cost, accessible turbidity sensor that can be used to monitor restoration impacts.